dzyla/SSBONDPredict/README.md

 ## Detailed Documentation
 see the [README](https://github.com/LiuLab-CSRC/SSBONDPredict/tree/master/PreDisulfideBond) in the Source code pages.

+## Executable file download
+If you don't want to spend energy on building complex python operating environment,you can download Executable file by click [Executable file download](https://github.com/gao666999/SSBONDpyinstaller).

 ## Copyright
 SSBONDPredict is created by liulab of Beijing Compulational Science Research Center.